DO3SE/DO3SE-UI/notes/pn_gsto_2010-08-06/NOTES.rst

 **NOTE:** This method is going to be computationally more expensive than others due to it's iterative nature.
 Maybe the value search can be improved?

+Wider model implications:

+  + User can choose which Gsto to use, but only one is used at a time
+      + multiplicative, pn, pn + multiplicative
+  + Need to calculate Pn Gsto for sun and shade leaves and combine